nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 Search FHIR Observation resources
 ---------------------------------

-Besides requesting FHIR observation with a specific id, FHIR layer also supports searching based on e.g. observation type and/or date.
+Besides requesting FHIR observations with a specific id, FHIR layer also supports searching based on e.g. observation type and/or date.
 To get the full list of supported search parameters, you can check the :code:`CapabilityStatement` data in the :ref:`section above<tutorial4_fhir_api:check the capability of fhir server>`.